-- 75. Plaintiffs incorporate by reference and reallege all prior paragraphs of this Complaint and the paragraphs in the counts below as though set forth fully herein. - 76.
-Under the First Amendment and the Equal Protection Clause of the Fourteenth Amendment, a state cannot utilize election practices that unduly burden the right to vote.
-A court considering a challenge to a state election law must carefully balance the character and magnitude of injury to the First and Fourteenth Amendment rights that a plaintiff seeks to vindicate against the justifications put forward by the state for the burdens imposed by the rule.
+65. Plaintiffs incorporate by reference and reallege all prior paragraphs of this Complaint and the paragraphs in the counts below as though set forth fully herein.

+66. Under the First Amendment and the Equal Protection Clause of the Fourteenth Amendment, a court considering a challenge to a state election law must carefully balance the character and magnitude of the injury to First and Fourteenth Amendment rights that the plaintiff seeks to vindicate against the justifications put forward by the State for the burdens imposed by the rule.
 See Burdick v.
 Takushi, 504 U.S. 428, 434 (1992); Anderson v.
 Celebrezze, 460 U.S. 780, 789 (1983).
 "However slight th[e] burden may appear, . . . it must be justified by relevant and legitimate state interests sufficiently weighty to justify the limitation."
 Crawford v.
 Marion Cty.
-Election Bd., 553 U.S. 181, 191 (2008) (Stevens, J., controlling opinion) (internal quotation marks omitted). - 77.
-Here, the signature matching laws imposes a severe burden-outright disenfranchisement-on the right to vote.
+Election Bd., 553 U.S. 181, 191 (2008) (Stevens, J., controlling opinion) (internal quotation marks omitted).